A complete data breakdown — traffic, conversions, and revenue

 But the results are compelling even without the untracked data.

-In the following 9 months, without any additional work, the campaign would generate an additional:
+In the next 9 months, without any additional work, the campaign generated an additional:

 In fact, in the last 9 months the campaign has generated 3.9x more traffic, 2.77x more signups, and 2.2x more subscriptions on the 1st visit than in the first 12 months.